photoprism/photoprism/README.md

 Your continued support helps us provide services like satellite maps and develop new features.

-Requests endorsed by silver and [gold sponsors](SPONSORS.md) receive a [golden label](https://github.com/photoprism/photoprism/issues?q=is%3Aissue+is%3Aopen+label%3Asponsor) and will be prioritized.
+Feature requests endorsed by silver and [gold sponsors](SPONSORS.md) receive a [golden label](https://github.com/photoprism/photoprism/issues?q=is%3Aissue+is%3Aopen+label%3Asponsor) and will be prioritized.
 Let us know when we mistakenly label an idea as [unfunded](https://github.com/photoprism/photoprism/issues?q=is%3Aissue+is%3Aopen+label%3Aunfunded).

 Also, please [leave a star](https://github.com/photoprism/photoprism/stargazers) on GitHub if you like this project.